eclipse-tractusx/item-relationship-service/CONTRIBUTING.md

 9. Wait for release workflow to complete.
 10. Merge the pull request that was automatically opened by GitHub actions bot.

-#### Procedure used starting July 1, 2024
+#### New way of creating a release

-Starting July 1, 2024, a new version of the release workflow is used which automates the changes that previously had to be done by hand.
+A new version of the release workflow is used which automates the changes that previously had to be done by hand.

-4. Execute the workflow named _"Release IRS"_.
+4. Execute the workflow named _"Release IRS"_ from the created `chore` branch.
 The workflow takes three inputs.
 These are:
     - IRS release version - type: semantic version string
     - Helm Chart release version - type: semantic version string
     - Whether to automatically update the Helm Chart changelog with the change